 List all hurricanes added, removed, or modified from the previously accepted submission version of the Base Hurricane Storm Set.

-Provide this form on CD in Excel format.
+Provide this form in Excel format.
 The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
-A hard copy of Form M-1 shall be included in the submission.
+A hard copy of Form M-1 shall be included in a submission appendix.